akashrastogi/Algorithms/README.md

 # CareerCup_Questions

-This app is being used to solve careercup problems
+This app is being used to implement algorithms